Children's Hunger Fund: History

 Dave Phillips, founder and president, began the ministry in 1991, working out of his garage with only one employee.
 They served eight churches composed of 200–300 families.

 In response to the 1992 Los Angeles riots, CHF increased its food distribution program in South Central Los Angeles.
 When the 1994 Northridge earthquake struck the San Fernando Valley, the Federal Emergency Management Agency (FEMA) asked Children's Hunger Fund to participate in relief efforts.

 CHF launched the Care Package program in 1998.
 For the first time, food was packed into cardboard boxes designed to assist a family in need.
 CHF’s desire was to encourage a more relational approach to helping the poor.
 Volunteers were trained to take the food to struggling families, visiting them in their own home, and establishing an ongoing, caring relationship through repeated home deliveries.
 What was then known as a Care Package is now called a "Food Pak", CHF's relationship-building tool, used to minister to children and families.

 In 2004, CHF began a partnership with Africa Renewal Ministries in Uganda, to form the first Mercy Network.
 A Mercy Network is a collection of like-minded churches that are pursuing gospel-centered Relational Mercy Ministry.
 CHF began resourcing churches in Uganda with Food Paks, and financial support to build homes for Bethany Village orphanage.

-Two years later, CHF expanded its reach by opening its second distribution center, located just outside of Chicago, IL.
+Two years later, CHF expanded its reach by opening its second distribution center, located just outside of Chicago, Illinois.
 In its first year, the Midwest region trained 64 churches and agencies for Relational Mercy Ministry in their communities.
 However, this office was closed in July 2018.

 CHF's Southwest region was started in 2009 with the addition of a San Antonio distribution center, and expanded in 2016 by opening a Dallas distribution center.

 In 2013, CHF launched Rethink Mercy Equipping (RME)—these workshops train churches to reach out to their communities through Relational Mercy Ministry.
 Once trained, churches receive resources, such as Food Paks, and join like-minded churches in Mercy Networks, with a goal to impact their communities with the gospel.
 To date, more than 1,100 churches have been trained by CHF through RME, resulting in a total of 46 Mercy Networks across five continents.